Pauline Hanson: Maiden speech

-1997 Establishment of One Nation
+Founding of One Nation

 In February 1997, Hanson, David Oldfield and David Ettridge founded the Pauline Hanson's One Nation political party.
 Disenchanted rural voters attended her meetings in regional centres across Australia as she consolidated a support base for the new party.
-An opinion poll in May of that year indicated that the party was attracting the support of 9 per cent of Australian voters and that its popularity was primarily at the expense of the Liberal Party-National Party Coalition's base.
+An opinion poll in May of that year indicated that the party was attracting the support of 9% of Australian voters and that its popularity was primarily at the expense of the Coalition's base.

-Hanson's presence in the suburb of Dandenong, Victoria, to launch her party was met with demonstrations on 7 July 1997, with 3,000–5,000 people rallying outside.
-A silent vigil and multicultural concert was organised by the Greater Dandenong City Council in response to Hanson's presence, while a demonstration was organised by an anti-racism body.
+Hanson's presence in the suburb of Dandenong, Victoria, to launch her party, was met with demonstrations on 7 July 1997, with 3,000–5,000 people rallying outside.
+A silent vigil and multicultural concert were organised by the Greater Dandenong City Council in response to Hanson's presence, while a demonstration was organised by an anti-racism body.
 The majority of attendees were of Asian origin, where an open platform attracted leaders of the Vietnamese, Chinese, East Timorese and Sri Lankan communities.
 Representatives from churches, local community groups, lesbian and gay and socialist organisations also attended and addressed the crowd.

-In its late 1990s incarnation, One Nation called for zero net immigration, an end to multiculturalism and a revival of Australia's Anglo-Celtic cultural tradition which it says has been diminished, the abolition of native title and the Aboriginal and Torres Strait Islander Commission (ATSIC), an end to special Aboriginal funding programs, opposition to Aboriginal reconciliation which the party says will create two nations, and a review of the 1967 constitutional referendum which gave the Commonwealth power to legislate for Aborigines.
+In its late 1990s incarnation, One Nation called for zero net immigration, an end to multiculturalism and a "revival" of Australia's Anglo-Celtic cultural tradition which it said had been diminished, the abolition of native title and the Aboriginal and Torres Strait Islander Commission (ATSIC), an end to special Aboriginal funding programs, opposition to Aboriginal reconciliation which the party says will create two nations, and a review of the 1967 constitutional referendum which gave the Commonwealth power to legislate for Aborigines.
 The party's economic position was to support protectionism and trade retaliation, increased restrictions on foreign capital and the flow of capital overseas, and a general reversal of globalisation's influence on the Australian economy.
-Domestically, One Nation opposed privatisation, competition policy, and the GST, while proposing a government subsidised people's bank to provide 2 per cent loans to farmers, small business, and manufacturers.
-On foreign policy, One Nation called for a review of Australia's United Nations membership, a repudiation of Australia's UN treaties, an end to foreign aid and to ban foreigners from owning Australian land.
+Domestically, One Nation opposed privatisation, competition policy, and the GST, while proposing a government-subsidised people's bank to provide 2% loans to farmers, small businesses, and manufacturers.
+On foreign policy, One Nation called for a review of Australia's United Nations membership, a repudiation of Australia's UN treaties, an end to foreign aid, and a ban on foreigners from owning Australian land.